CHAPTER 42. STATE BOARD OF OCCUPATIONAL THERAPY

 (2) Has completed educational requirements substantially equal to § 42.13(2) (relating to application for licensure).
 The Board will accept a credentials evaluation done by the NBCOT as proof that the foreign-educated applicant has completed the educational requirements.

-(b) The foreign-educated applicant may be licensed by the Board, if he has complied with subsection (a) and has met one of the following criteria:
+(b) The foreign-educated applicant may be licensed by the Board if the applicant has complied with subsection (a) and has met one of the following criteria:

 (1) Passed the licensure examination.